QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-08-12-changelog-LosSuenosStories.md

 Existing cover points need a construction script edit to fix their location.
 Old cover point single bps also need a class default change.
 See the video for guidance.

 Old World data BPs will still work, but have doubled debug visulizers.
 See the video on how to optionally fix them.

 {%
   include embed/youtube.html
   id='bxTk2iPj-yw'
   autoplay=false
   loop=true
   muted=true
+%}

+### WIP EUW_Tool_OldWD_Convert conversion Tool Usage

+Not really recommended unless you want to redo some stuff.
+Not all properties are going to be copied.
+Door type and world data values are only set for example.

+ > Custom door data tables still need to use a child BP to fix a hardcoded bug.
+See `BP_Door_Framework`.

+{%
+  include embed/youtube.html
+  id='YA7y_dw_RLE'
+  autoplay=false
+  loop=true
+  muted=true